binary-com/fe-toolbox/README.md

 -   Has passed all pull request checks
 -   Does not have merge conflicts with the base branch

 Any tasks that do not match all of these criterias will not be merged.
 Users assigned to the tasks will be notified of the issues above.
-Tasks that pass all of these criterias will be merged
+Tasks that pass all of these criterias will be merged and the `regression` task will be moved to `PENDING - QA` status after the merge is complete.

 ### Inputs